 Passionate, infinitely curious and a serial entrepreneur, Gibson believes he’s been preparing for this role his entire career.
 Maybe it’s because he’s spent three decades anticipating, adapting and advancing technology trends and challenges.

-Cutting to the chase and credentials, Gibson co-founded Rainforest Alberta in 2016 to advance innovation in the province.
-Most recently, he co-founded Thin Air Labs, which funds early-stage, entrepreneur-led technology ventures and networks.
-In addition to remaining a partner with Thin Air Labs, Gibson is a board member and advisor to Alberta Innovates, The A100, Mikata Health, Beakerhead and Venture Mentoring Services of Alberta.
+Cutting to the chase and credentials, Gibson is the co-founder of Thin Air Labs, which funds early stage, entrepreneur-led technology ventures and networks.
+In addition to remaining a partner with Thin Air Labs, Gibson is active in the innovation ecosystem.
+He is a member of The A100, board member of Mikata Health and Beakerhead, an advisor to Alberta Innovates, and a mentor with Venture Mentoring Services of Alberta.

 With a Management Consultant designation (CMC) along with an MBA in Entrepreneurial Studies and Finance and a Bachelor of Commerce in Accounting and Computer Science, Gibson also understands the business side of innovation and technology advances.
 Outlined in his recently published and thought-provoking book, Tip of the Spear: Our Species and Technology at a Crossroads, Gibson examines the challenges and the opportunities ahead.